-7. Subsequent event:
+7. COVID-19:

-Subsequent to December 31, 2019, the outbreak of the novel strain of coronavirus ("COVID-19"), has resulted in governments enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused an economic slowdown and material disruption to business.
-Government has reacted with interventions intended to stabilize economic conditions.
+The outbreak of COVID-19 has resulted in governments enacting emergency measures to combat the spread of the virus.
+These measures, which include the implementation of travel bans, quarantine periods and social distancing, have caused an economic slowdown and material disruption to business.
+Subsequent to December 31, 2021, government has continued to react with interventions intended to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Association in future periods.